General information

 Textiles that can’t go to charity shops (1) – Traid will collect textiles that can’t go to charity shops including rags

-Textiles that can’t go to charity shops (2) – H&M take all textiles for resale, reuse or recycling – branches in Richmond & Kingston
+Textiles that can’t go to charity shops (2) – H&M take all textiles for resale, reuse or recycling – branch in Kingston

 Underwear – Y.O.U. will recycle any brand of underwear